 If you want to explore outer space, you need quite a fair bit of fancy equipment: a good ship, life support, and of course, a reliable space suit.
-Spacesuits aren’t just a piece of clothing astronauts wear in space — rather, a spacesuit is more like a miniature spacecraft in itself.
+Spacesuits aren’t just a piece of clothing astronauts wear in space — instead, a spacesuit is more like a miniature spacecraft in itself.

 Spacesuits are festooned with life-support systems that protect the astronauts against the harsh conditions of outer space — the chic look is just a pleasant side effect.
 Despite multiple and different types of suits being developed over the years, they all have the same main purpose: to protect the astronauts from any harm they encounter during the expedition.

 - IVA (intravehicular activity) — inside a pressurized spacecraft, while ascending and descending and during inside operations;

 - EVA (extravehicular activity) — the “spacewalk” suite;

 - and IEVA (intra/extravehicular activity) — meant for both inside outside use, such as the Gemini G4C suit.

 Astronauts often report the spacesuits they are compelled to wear on such expeditions as uncomfortable, but they don’t really have much of a choice: should the suit fall short, you’re toast.